Philipp1305/hieroglyphic-pattern-analyzer/README.md

 ### What This Tool Does

-1. **Reconstructs reading order** from 2D hieroglyphic annotations using spatial coordinates
+1. **Reconstructs reading order** from 2D hieroglyphic annotations using center of gravity spatial positioning
 2. **Detects recurring patterns** in hieroglyphic sequences using n-gram analysis and suffix trees
 3. **Visualizes results** on the original papyrus images through an interactive web interface